Calculation of Item Cost per Inventory Accounting Method

 Inventory accounting methods

-There are six inventory accounting methods in M3:
+These are the inventory accounting methods in M3:

 • 0 = Zero cost